Best family cars for Motability

 Although superminis have grown to offer more space, there are times when a proper five-seat family car is still what you need.
 The rise of the SUV and crossover has drawn some buyers away from the class, but you can still get a spacious and practical family car in a compact five-door body and Motability customers will find plenty of choice available under the scheme.

 A lower ride height and less weight usually mean running costs are better than you'll get in a similar crossover or SUV, while comfort and handling will be better than the family hatchback's high-riding counterparts, too.
 These cars are great for longer distance driving - some even feature adaptive cruise control to ease some of the strain, and there is plenty of useful tech on board to help with urban driving, too, such as parking sensors and advanced tech including autonomous city braking.

 Our picks for the best hatchbacks on Motability offer good space and low running costs, while the initial advance payments start from less than £200, and you won't need to pay much more for a well-specced model, either.

-We pick the best family hatchbacks available for nil advanced payment on Motability below...
+We pick the best family hatchbacks available on Motability below...

 - 1IntroductionThe Motability scheme is designed to get the disabled moving, and we've picked the best cars in five categories by way of a guide